Archant: 2000 to present

 Prospect House, the current headquarters of Archant.

 The launch of a county magazine in Norfolk in 2000 saw the beginning of what is now Archant Life, the country's biggest publisher of county magazines.
 The division was subsequently scaled through multiple acquisitions in the North West, the Cotswolds and the South and South East of England.

-In March 2002, ECNG changed its name to Archant, prompted by the company's broadening geographic scope and growing range of its activities.
+In March 2002, ECNG changed its name to Archant.
 In December 2003, Archant purchased 27 weekly newspapers from Independent News & Media in two separate deals worth up to £62 million.
 The titles included the Hackney Gazette, Islington Gazette, the East London Advertiser, the Barking & Dagenham Post, the Bexley Times and the Bromley Times.

 In April 2007, Archant Scotland's eight newspaper titles were sold to Johnston Press for around £11 million.

 In February 2008, Archant acquired Compass Magazines and its four monthly regional magazines in Dorset, Hampshire and Surrey.

 In September 2009, Archant Print completed an £8 million project to bring its press centre in Norwich up to ten printing towers with associated equipment.

 In November 2009, Archant launched Great British Life, a website portal.
 In the same month, Archant launched Subscription Save, a dedicated magazine subscriptions portal for their publications.

 In May 2010, Archant launched Cambridge First, a weekly newspaper in Cambridge.

 In June 2010, Archant acquired KOS Media Publishing Ltd, the publisher of Kent on Sunday and a series of free weekly newspapers, magazines, websites and mobile products, for an undisclosed sum.

 In February 2011, Archant London launched an all-new news & information website for London – London24.

 In May 2011, Archant Life acquired the Wye Valley Life and Life in The Marches titles from Wye Valley Media Ltd.

 In November 2011, Archant completed a change to its legal structure to simplify the trading companies into one single legal entity, now called Archant Community Media Limited.
 This does not change the name of the group which remains as Archant Ltd.

-In January 2012, Archant launched the unique iwitness24 community news platform that aims to transform the way it gathers news.
-It is designed to allow readers to contribute pictures and videos in a quick and easy way.